pedropalmier/8-week-sql-challenge-/Case Study #1 - Danny's Diner/README.md

 Danny needed support to analyze customer behavior using the limited data he had collected over time.
 This case aimed to help him understand his customers and evaluate the impact of the loyalty program by answering a series of questions based on the available data.

 #### Entity Relationship Diagram
-The relationship diagram below illustrates the three core tables used in this case
+The relationship diagram below illustrates the three core tables used in this case. *View the complete schema [here](https://github.com/pedropalmier/8-week-sql-challenge/blob/main/Case%20Study%20%231%20-%20Danny's%20Diner/schema.sql).*

 <p align="left">
 <img src="https://i.ibb.co/0RTNzzxM/ERD-dannys-diner.png" width=60% height=60% style="border-radius: 8px">